The Nest

 3. Review Your Eviction Paperwork

-If your landlord wins the case, carefully examining all relevant documentation is essential.
+If your landlord wins the case, carefully reviewing all relevant documentation is essential.
 This encompasses various legal documents such as the lease agreement, eviction notice, Dispossessory Affidavit, and final judgment.

-Your goal is to identify any potential grounds for having the eviction removed.
+Your goal is to identify any potential grounds for removing the eviction.
 This might involve identifying flaws in your landlord’s argument, such as inaccuracies in the facts or legal references.

 4. Determine Your Expungement Type

-We recommend requesting an Inherent Authority Expungement to expunge an eviction from your record.
+We would recommend that you request an Inherent Authority Expungement to expunge an eviction from your record.
 However, if you have identified significant flaws in the landlord’s case, you may opt for a Statutory Expungement instead.

 You must pursue a Mandatory Expungement if the eviction occurred after the home was already in foreclosure.